sophon-crypto/fairstaking1kv/1kv-mst.md

 Deliverable: A validator dashboard

-Total allocation: USD 6000.00
+Funding allocation: USD 6000.00
+Time estimation: 1 months

 ### 4.4 operation and support for future 1kv-mst: 12 months

-We plan to operate our 1kv dashboard site thereafter, the operation man-cost could be calculated as $1000 a year.
+We plan to operate our 1kv dashboard site thereafter, the operation man-cost could be calculated as $300 * 9 month = 2700 USD a year (USD 300 per month).

-Total allocation: USD 1000
+Total allocation: USD 2700

 #### Budget

-KSM Rate: USD 500.00
+KSM Rate: USD 400.00
-Allocation request: USD 15800.00 / (1ksm/USD 300.00) = 49.3 KSM
+Funding request: USD 18450.00 / (1ksm/USD 400.00) = 46.125 KSM

 ## 8、 Future work
-  In this stage we just implement the 1kv for kusama and
+  The whole project will be split into 2 stages.
+In this stage we just implement the 1kv for kusama.
+After 1KV-MST can be online we will review the design and we should get the real feedback from Stafi project as Staking Service Provider.
+  In the second stage We plan to start the 1kv-mst project for Polkadot when the 1kv-mst for kusama is done immediately and submit the 1KV-MST proposal of new design.

 ## 8、 Team and advantage